 Because weddings have become unconventional in terms of personal style, brides can be more creative if they need to tweak their wedding dress for a cooler season.
 “Add a bolero or sequin jacket, caplet, or shawl to keep you warm,” says Susan Moses, a celebrity stylist and author of The Art of Dressing Curves.
 “Switch out a strappy shoe or sandal for a beautiful pair of white boots or booties.
 And consider gloves—fingerless, embroidered fabric, or leather—which can be an elegant and effortless addition that’s both fashionable and functional.”

 “My fiancé and I, along with our wedding party, have already paid in full for our attire.
 Depending on what the weather is going to be like, I’ll likely add some type of shawl so my bridesmaids don’t freeze,” says Johnson.

-The groom can also opt for more seasonal colors when it comes to his shirt, tie, boutonniere, and cummerbund.
+Grooms can also opt for more seasonal colors when it comes to his shirt, tie, boutonniere, and cummerbund.
 “If it’s an outdoor affair, he should have a nice tailored coat on hand,” adds Moses.
-Simple adjustments, including tapping into more formal accessories like bow ties and scarves (in muted colors like deep burgundy, green, and blue), and unexpected fabrics (like suede and velvet), are easy ways to modify the groom and groomsmen’s look.
+Simple adjustments, including tapping into more formal accessories like bow ties and scarves (in muted colors like deep burgundy, green, and blue) and unexpected fabrics (like suede and velvet), are easy ways to modify the groom and groomsmen’s look.

 As for the rehearsal or after-party attire, check out wardrobe rental services like Rent the Runway, T.F.
 Finnigan, or Nova Octo, especially if you’re only going to wear the dress or suit once.
 “These companies have large selections of cocktail and gala pieces, plus many have extended their sizes along with their options for men,” shares Moses.